 This is an introductory course that will provide an overview of the basic concepts of psychological health and safety in the workplace and is designed for learners of all levels.
 Students will become familiar with the basics of psychological health and safety (PHS); will understand the legal, health and business case for implementing a PHS strategy within their workplace; will obtain an understanding of the developments that lead to the creation of the National Standard; and, will be equipped with tools to begin implementing a psychological health and safety strategy within their organization.

 Advanced Certificate Courses

-Please note: participants must first complete the Basic Level course before proceeding into the Advanced Certificate.
+Please note: participants must first complete the Basic Certificate before proceeding into the Advanced Certificate.

 PHS 0110 – Guiding Principles of the National Standard

 This course will provide students with an overview of the guiding principles of the National Standard of Canada on Psychological Health and Safety in the Workplace (CSA Z1003/BNQ9700).
 Key topics covered include: legal requirements associated with psychological health and safety applicable to the organization; respectful relationships and confidentiality; commitment and leadership; active engagement and participation of all workplace stakeholders; incorporation of psychological health and safety into existing organizational processes and policies; and, development of knowledge and skills for those managing work arrangements, organization, processes, and/or people.

 PHS 0120 – Psychological Health & Safety: Planning

 This course will provide students with the necessary skills to establish appropriate organizational objectives and targets with respect to psychological health and safety.
 Key topics covered will include: planning for management of psychological health and safety in the workplace, including assessing organizational impacts; identifying organizational data relevant to psychological health and safety; conducting an organizational review; conducting an organizational survey; analyzing and preparing a summary of results; and, understanding psychosocial factors and the impact on workplaces.